San Francisco finds new tool for pedestrian safety

 SAN FRANCISCO (KGO) --About one-quarter of San Francisco public school kids walk to school, that's higher than the national average which is 15 percent.
 That's a number given today by the San Francisco Unified School District and by San Francisco Police as they presented their newest tool to help kids stay safe while navigating their way through the city.

-It's called Ed's neighborhood, named after former mayor Ed Lee.
-It's a type of pope up modeled after one in Los Angeles but with San Francisco artifacts.
+It's called Ed's Neighborhood, named after former mayor Ed Lee.
+It's a type of pop-up modeled after one in Los Angeles but with San Francisco artifacts.

 RELATED: SF leaders meet with self-driving car execs over safety